yllkryeziu/LeadConvert/README.md

-# 🤖 AI Agent Orchestration Platform - Google Hackathon 2025
+# 🚀 LeadConvert - AI-Powered Lead Generation & Outreach Platform

-A sophisticated multi-agent AI system built with **Google Agent Development Kit (ADK)** and **Google Cloud Platform** for intelligent lead generation, brand optimization, and personalized research automation.
+**LeadConvert** is an intelligent multi-agent AI system that eliminates the tedious manual work of lead research and cold outreach for freelancers, consultants, and service providers.
+Built with **Google Agent Development Kit (ADK)** and **Google Cloud Platform**, it automatically discovers potential clients, researches their business needs, and generates personalized outreach content - so you can focus on what you do best instead of spending hours on prospecting.

+## 💡 Why LeadConvert?

+**The Problem**: Freelancers and service providers waste countless hours manually researching potential clients, crafting individual outreach emails, and often struggle to find the right prospects who actually need their services.

+**The Solution**: LeadConvert automates the entire process from prospect discovery to personalized email generation, using advanced AI agents to deliver high-quality leads and outreach content at scale.

 ## 🎯 Project Overview